Ridley Scott, Japan TV team up on quake documentary

 Fuji will also donate 200 cameras to people in the disaster-struck areas for the project.

-The best entries, judged by the filmmakers, will be selected to complete a movie that will be released in theatres internationally, and Fuji will donate profits to victims in those areas.
+The best entries, judged by the filmmakers, will be selected to complete a movie that will be released in theaters internationally, and Fuji will donate profits to victims in those areas.

 Scott, who also directed "Alien" and "Thelma & Louise," has been nominated for three Academy Awards in directing.